Basti890/7DtD_Mods/README.md

 * faster skilling through the Skill magazines
 * faster dew collector

-Just download the code as ZIP and copy the mods in: %APPDATA%/7DaysToDie/Mods (create the Mods folder if iot does not exist).
+Just download the code as ZIP and copy the mods in: %APPDATA%/7DaysToDie/Mods (create the Mods folder if it does not exist).

 You are free to suggest changes and bugfixes.